oras-project/oras-www/docs/blog/gatekeeper-policies-as-oci-image.md

 ## Test this policy with local files

-Define a `Namespace` without the PSS label.
+Define a `Namespace` without the required label.
 ```bash
 cat <<EOF > namespace-test.yaml
 apiVersion: v1